alexisv/blog/docs/_posts/2025-06-08-tanzu-mission-control-self-managed-installation.markdown

 Create the cluster-issuer resource.

-{% capture createclusterissuer_code %}kubectl apply -f tmcsm-cluster-issuer.yaml
+{% capture createclusterissuer_code %}k apply -f tmcsm-cluster-issuer.yaml
 {% endcapture %}
 {% include codeblock.html code=createclusterissuer_code %}

 Retrieve the self-signed cert (cluster-issuer) PEM data and save it in a file.
 This file will contain the CA's that we want the cluster nodes to trust.
 These CA certs will be added to the TMC-SM data values YAML file that will be created in an upcoming step.

-{% capture getsecret_code %}kubectl get secret -n cert-manager tmcsm-issuer \
+{% capture getsecret_code %}k get secret -n cert-manager tmcsm-issuer \
   -o=jsonpath="{.data.ca\.crt}" \
   | base64 -d > $HOME/trusted-ca.pem
 {% endcapture %}
 {% include codeblock.html code=getsecret_code %}

 Also need to include the issuer of the Private Harbor server cert.
-In this case, [that cert has been added](http://127.0.0.1:4000/deephackmode.io/update/2025/05/13/creating-management-cluster.html#set-up-the-docker-env){:target="_blank"} in `/usr/local/share/ca-certificates/opsman-ca.crt` earlier.
+In this case, [that cert has been added](https://deephackmode.io/deephackmode.io/update/2025/05/14/creating-management-cluster.html#set-up-the-docker-env){:target="_blank"} in `/usr/local/share/ca-certificates/opsman-ca.crt` earlier.

 {% capture getopsmancert_code %}cat /usr/local/share/ca-certificates/opsman-ca.crt >> ~/trusted-ca.pem
 {% endcapture %}